iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 significance of specific features.

-We note that the only requirement for obtaining equivariant weights in the given setting is maintaining equivariance for permutation of feature sets.
+We note that the only requirement for obtaining equivariant weights in the given setting is maintaining equivariance for permutation of feature maps.
 Specifically,

 ```math
 \boldsymbol\pi(f([\forall g \in G: \mathbf{M_1}(gx))]) = f(\boldsymbol\pi([\forall g \in G: \mathbf{M_1}(gx))]))